slcas/heating_load_calculator/README.md

 # Heating Load Calculator

 This repository contains a Python command line tool for calculating the heating load of a building using a room-by-room approach.
-The calculation is based on a simplified stationary model of transmission and ventilation heat losses and is intended for estimation and educational purposes.
+The calculation is based on a simplified stationary model of transmission and ventilation heat losses.
 It is **not** a complete DIN EN 12831 calculation.

 The script supports an arbitrary number of rooms and, for each room, an arbitrary number of heat-transferring surfaces (walls, windows, floors, ceilings, doors, etc.).